-For Hearing Professionals

-INDICATIONS FOR USE
+Required Multiflex Tinnitus Information for Hearing Professionals INDICATIONS FOR USE

 The Multiflex Tinnitus Technology is a tool to generate sounds to be used in a Tinnitus Management Program to relieve patients suffering from tinnitus.
 The target population is primarily the adult population over 18 years of age.